wiseman-timelord/NetOptCon-Psc/README.md

 ## STATUS
 - Alpha.
 Do not use, the files are present for backup purposes ONLY, and will likely break, something or itself.
 Please Wait.
 - Outstanding work...
-1. Idea - Performance benchmark instead of performance testing, get solid large url, or several and do in sequence, example (http://ipv4.download.thinkbroadband.com/1GB.zip).
-See how fast it download, with limit of 1 minute, present results, how long expired, how much was downloaded, some kind of additional scoring system. if exist cache folder, if not create cache folder and use, delete contents upon return/restart.
-Note if I do this, then there needs to be additional note, that short tests on wireless can produce un-reliable results, therein, to be able to set the time limit longer, see how many lines it takes up later.
+1. Idea - Performance benchmark instead of performance testing.
+See how fast it download, with limit of 1 minute, present results, how long expired, how much was downloaded, score in MB downloaded, if finish early then predict how many MB would be achieved and add on, and also deduct 1 point for each, error and discard.
+Figured out.

 ## DESCRIPTION
 Netsetera-Psc is a comprehensive PowerShell script for managing network settings, Windows updates, cache, and backup/restore functionalities.
 It offers a user-friendly menu-driven interface, and includes various functional modules for specific tasks like tweaking network settings, managing Windows updates, handling cache for different browsers, and backing up/restoring configuration settings.
 The accompanying settings.psd1 file provides a centralized location for configurable settings, enhancing the script's adaptability to different environments or requirements.